nubenetes/awesome-kubernetes/docs/devsecops.md

 - [curiefense/curiefense](https://github.com/curiefense/curiefense) Curiefense extends Envoy proxy to defend against a variety of threats, including SQL and command injection, cross site scripting (XSS), account takeovers (ATOs) and more
 - [==socket.dev: Introducing Socket==](https://socket.dev/blog/introducing-socket) Socket's mission is to make open source safer.
 A platform that protects your most critical apps from software supply chain attacks.
 - [itbusinessedge.com: Okta vs. Azure AD: IAM Tool Comparison](https://www.itbusinessedge.com/security/okta-vs-azure-ad/)
+- [deepfence/ThreatMapper 🌟](https://github.com/deepfence/ThreatMapper/) 🔥 🔥 Open source cloud native security observability platform.
+Linux, K8s, AWS Fargate and more. 🔥 🔥 ThreatMapper hunts for vulnerabilities in your production platforms and ranks these vulnerabilities based on their risk of exploitation.
+You can then prioritize the issues that present the greatest risk to the security of your applications.

 ## Videos
 ??? note "Click to expand!"